PanMous-GameDevelopment/item-system/README.md

 # item-system
 An item system with 3D item inspection and inventory system made of scriptable objects.
-Soon to be updated with a crafting system as well
+Soon to be updated with a crafting system as well.

 1. Open the "Save_System" folder with Unity.
 2. In the "Scenes" folder open the "InventoryRoom" scene.